 Your Oncology Nurse and Oncologist are often very busy during the day and will not always be free to take your call.
-You will need to leave a message with our call centre.
+If you are calling your team at Grand River Regional Cancer Centre you will need to leave a message with the call centre.
 If you have an urgent message please stay on the line when you call.